yuasano/fix/README.markdown

 Salesforce eCommerce w/ Spree
 =============================

 ## Customizations

+Spree is built on Ruby on Rails, so customizing it is an exercise in altering and extending a large Rails app.

+These are the hot-zones of customization used to create FIX:

 * [Spree app config set in an initializer](config/initializers/spree.rb) (see [Configuration Options](https://guides.spreecommerce.com/developer/preferences.html#spree-configuration-options))
 * [SCSS/Bootstrap style overrides](app/assets/stylesheets/spree/frontend/frontend_bootstrap.css.scss)